Skip to content

 The Airlines Worth Knowing

 TAP Portugal (via Lisbon) — Often the absolute cheapest way to Western Europe.
 Their Lisbon stopover program gives you 1-3 free nights in Portugal, which is absurd value.
+From Lisbon, a quick hop to Porto is a no-brainer.
 Book 6-8 weeks out.

 Icelandair (via Reykjavik) — Free Iceland stopover.
 Solid connections to Scandinavia.
 Book 8-10 weeks ahead for best pricing.